 Problem Statement 2: There are still several areas below a 50% Approaches Grade Level Pass Rate in our Identified populations.
-This is an ongoing concern that will be measured in the 2024 school year.
-Root Cause: Due to a lack of cohesive vision of data driven instruction, students did not receive the best opportunities afforded them.
+This is an ongoing concern that will be measured in the 2025 school year.
+Root Cause: A lack of cohesive vision and consistent implementation of data-driven instruction has resulted in missed opportunities for these students to achieve their full potential.

-Problem Statement 1: Although there have been amazing events during the 2023 school year, RMS' ability to obtain consistent stakeholder involvement is an on-going challenge.
+Problem Statement 1: Although there have been amazing events during the 2024 school year, RMS' ability to obtain consistent stakeholder involvement is an on-going challenge.
 Root Cause: Due to our large At-Risk population, the availability of parents to show up and attend our events is limited.